johann-solo/oliveandmango.github.io/site/content/blog/2018-08-19-chocolate-chunk-zucchini-bread.md

 categories: ["bread"]
 tags: ["chocolate", "zucchini"]
 excerpt: The ultimate ultra fudgey zucchini bread
+keywords: ["zucchini bread", "chocolate bread", "homemade bread", "homemade zucchini bread"]
+description: A simple recipe for super moist and delicious chocolate zucchini bread.
 ---

-With the exception of my [banana bread](https://www.oliveandmango.com/no-fail-banana-bread/) , this zucchini one has been the most requested by you guys and of course my family.
+With the exception of my [banana bread](https://www.oliveandmango.com/no-fail-banana-bread/), this zucchini one has been the most requested by you guys and of course my family.
 It blew up on instagram and I was sorry I didn’t have the post ready sooner than when I posted the teaser picture of it.
 There is no question why this is so popular.
 It’s fabulously moist from the fresh zucchini baked right into it and so rich and chocolatey from the cocoa and the chocolate chunks.
 </br>
 </br>
 ![Chocolate Chunk Zucchini Bread](/images/uploads/2018_08_19_chocolate_chunk_zucchini_bread_2.jpg)